How To Find Health Shadowing Program And Opportunities

 During shadowing, you should act like a sponge.
-This isn’t a chance for you to speak too much (although, if you’re asked a question or spoken to, don’t be afraid to speak), but mainly a chance for you to absorb knowledge and gain an understanding of what this profession is like on a day-to-day basis.
+This isn’t a chance for you to speak too much. (although, if you’re asked a question or spoken to, don’t be afraid to speak.).
+However mainly a chance for you to absorb knowledge and gain an understanding of what this profession is like on a day-to-day basis.
 This applies to all careers, not just healthcare.
 You should come out of your shadowing experience with a better understanding of whether you can see yourself in that role for the rest of your life!

 With that being said, here are my tips to acquire shadowing experience, with an emphasis in healthcare fields.

-- Shadowing in hospitals has changed significantly (as did most things) after COVID and it has become harder to find these experiences as hospitals have lessened their acceptance of high school students.
+Shadowing in hospitals has changed significantly. (as did most things.)
+After COVID and it has become harder to find these experiences as hospitals have lessened their acceptance of high school students.
 With that said, make sure you reach out to clinics/offices that don’t handle COVID patients.
-This mainly includes any health clinic that doesn’t have an urgent care or emergency room.
+This mainly includes any health clinic that doesn’t have urgent care or an emergency room.
 Think of your primary care physician’s office.
 Most likely, they do not work in a large hospital and they are a great person to reach out to initially.
 Next time you are getting a physical or a check-up, bring up the idea of you shadowing them and see how they respond.
-Most likely, they will be happy in your interest in medicine.
+Most likely, they will be happy with your interest in medicine.
 Another great resource is family or friends that are in healthcare and can get you in touch with people that are willing to take high school students.

 Lastly, have fun!
-This should not be a stressful time but rather a chance for you to see if you want to spend the rest of your life in the position you are shadowing.
+This should not be a stressful time but rather a chance for you to see if this is your passion.
+Do you want to spend the rest of your life in the position you are health shadowing?
 Do not feel as if you have to shadow during high school, it doesn’t hurt if you do or don’t.
-But, it is expected that you shadow at least one doctor in undergrad if medicine is the path you wish to pursue!
+But, it is expected that you shadow at least one doctor in undergrad if medicine is your path in biological sciences that you wish to pursue!